MaFi-Games/Captain-of-industry-modding/README.md

 Now we can add asset bundles to the same directory.

 1. Ensure that everyting in Unity is saved (use `Ctrl+S`).
 2. Build asset bundles by right-clicking anywhere in the project pane (on any file or empty area) and select `[MaFi] Build asset bundles`.
-After Unity is done processing, asset bundle files were created in `src/ExampleMod.Unity/AssetBundles` directory.
+After Unity is done processing, asset bundle files can be found in the `src/ExampleMod.Unity/AssetBundles` directory.
-3. Copy contents of `src/ExampleMod.Unity/AssetBundles` to the `AssetBundles` folder next to mod DLL, for example `Captain of Industry/Mods/ExampleMod/AssetBundles`.
+3. Copy contents of the `src/ExampleMod.Unity/AssetBundles` to the `AssetBundles` folder next to mod DLL, for example `%APPDATA%/Captain of Industry/Mods/ExampleMod/AssetBundles`.
 4. (optional) If you want to make it neat, you really only need the asset bundles (files in format `YourPrefabName_xxxx`, without extension) and the `mafi_bundles.manifest` file.
 All other `.manifest` files could be removed as well as the `AssetBundles` file.

-If you do any changes to your prefabs, simply rebuild asset bundles and copy files from `AssetBundles` directory.
+If you do any changes to your prefabs, simply rebuild asset bundles and copy use the new files from the `AssetBundles` directory.

-## Questions, issues

-Note that mod support is experimental and APIs might change.
-If you are having issues, always examine logs, they contain a lot of useful information.
-If you'd like to discuss modding topics with the community and devs, visit our [Discord channel #modding-dev-general](https://discord.gg/JxmUbGsNRU) (you will need to assign yourself a `Mod creation` role in `#pick-your-roles-here` channel).